greymatter-io/team-A/README.md

 ## Project Layout

 - **manifests**: Kubernetes manifests to apply with kubectl (not managed by greymatter sync)
-- **meshconfigs**: Mesh objects defined using a conventional CUE project structure
-- **meshconfigs/cue.mod**: Defines a CUE module for importing CUE dependencies
+- **cue.mod**: Defines a CUE module for importing CUE dependencies
-- **meshconfigs/default.cue**: Templates that contain values shared across mesh objects of the same type
+- **default.cue**: Templates that contain values shared across mesh objects of the same type
-- **meshconfigs/*.cue**: Mesh objects that customize behavior for each service in the mesh.
+- **<service-name>.cue**: Mesh objects that customize behavior for each service in the mesh.

 ## Manually running greymatter sync